Published: May 21, 2020

 - The bar must agree to defend and indemnify the city for any claims against the city arising from the use of the right of way or parking lot.

-Q16.
-If our city issued outdoor permits expiring in November, can we revoke the permits now that restaurants and bars are allowed to operate indoors?
+Q14.
+If our city issued outdoor permits expiring in November, can we reissue permits now that they have expired?